AnastasiaRomanenko/Computer/README.md

         3. Then - the core services layer.
 It consists of multiple frameworks that allow the computer to process tasks.
         4. Then - the application services layer.
 It is the basic graphic user interface (GUI) system and also acts as a communications channel between various applications, allowing them to interact.
         5. At the top - the applications.
 They are computer programs designed to carry out specific tasks other than tasks relating to the operation of the computer itself, typically to be used by end-users.

+12. Low-level initialization phase

+    * CPU.
+        * The kernel detect, enables and configures features of the CPU.
+        *  Initializes CPU control registers (CR0, CR3, CR4) to configure the CPU's operating modes and features.
+        * Initializes and configures the Advanced Programmable Interrupt Controller (APIC) to handle hardware interrupts.

+    * Memory management.
+        * The kernel sets up initial page tables to manage virtual memory.
+These tables map virtual addresses to physical addresses and are used by the CPU's memory management unit (MMU) to translate addresses during execution.
+        * Defines the layout of the virtual address space (regions for kernel code, kernel data, user space and memory-mapped I/O).
+        * Maps essential regions of memory, such as the kernel code and data, into the address space.
+        * Marks regions of memory reserved for specific purposes.
+        * Configures memory protection mechanisms to prevent unauthorized access to critical memory regions (setting appropriate access permissions for different memory areas - read/write/execute).

+    *  Hardware Abstraction Layer (HAL).
+        * The kernel detects and initializes platform-specific hardware components.
+        * Initializes services provided by UEFI.
+        * Initializes system buses.
+        * Enumerates devices connected to the system buses.

+    * Basic I/O
+        * Configures basic I/O ports used for communication with hardware devices.
+        * Maps I/O-mapped devices into the address space, allowing the kernel to access and control these devices directly.

+    * Interrupt Vector Table
+        * The kernel initializes the Interrupt Vector Table, which defines the handlers for different hardware interrupts.
+Each interrupt vector points to a specific handler function that the kernel executes when the corresponding interrupt occurs.
+        * Configures the interrupt mask to enable or disable specific hardware interrupts during initialization.

+    * Timers
+        * The kernel initializes high-resolution system timers used for scheduling.
+        * Initializes the real-time clock to keep track of the current date and time.